 The Trumbull Town Hall Scholarship is open to female students, 24 years old and older, and that are Trumbull County residents.
 Applicants must be enrolled, or plan to be enrolled, full-time (12+ hours) for the 2015–2016 academic year at Kent State Trumbull, must be at least Junior status (60+ hours earned), have a 3.0 GPA or higher (cumulative), must demonstrate financial need, and must have a 2016-2017 FAFSA on file with Kent State Trumbull by the scholarship application deadline.
 Previous Trumbull Town Hall recipients may not apply.
-More information and application instructions will be available in spring 2017.
+(Information and Application)

 Warren City Federation of Women's Clubs

 The Warren City Federation of Women’s Clubs, a GFWC member, is offering a $500 scholarship to assist a Trumbull County woman pursing a university degree.
 Additional information and application.